-In order to achieve breakthrough innovation, you shouldn’t be limiting yourself to any one of these frameworks, but rather using all three…and possibly more.
+To achieve breakthrough innovation, you shouldn’t limit yourself to any of these frameworks but rather use all three…and possibly more.

 The bigger context

-You don’t get a gold star for following process, but achieving results — specifically, business model results.
+You don’t get a gold star for the following process but for achieving results — specifically, business model results.

 What is a business model?

-A business model describes 3 things: value creation, value delivery, and value capture.
+A business model describes three things: value creation, value delivery, and value capture.
 All three relate to customers.
-Therefore, customer-centricity also needs to be at the core of how you define, measure, and communicate progress.
+Therefore, customer-centricity also needs to be at the core of defining, measuring, and communicating progress.

 Facets of a working business model